LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 COPY ./html/ /usr/local/apache2/htdocs/
 ```

 Build a docker image.
-This command tells docker to build the image and add a tag called **my-apache2**
+This command tells docker to build the image under the current **/html** directory and add a tag called **my-apache2**
 ```
 docker build -t my-apache2 .
 ```